-Overall, 31 states, the federal government and the U.S. military authorize the death penalty, while 19 states and the District of Columbia do not, according to the Death Penalty Information Center, an information clearinghouse that has been critical of capital punishment.
-But 11 of the states that allow executions – along with the federal government and the U.S. military – haven’t had one in at least a decade.
+Overall, 30 states, the federal government and the U.S. military authorize the death penalty, while 20 states and the District of Columbia do not, according to the Death Penalty Information Center, an information clearinghouse that has been critical of capital punishment.
+But more than a third of the states that allow executions – along with the federal government and the U.S. military – haven’t carried one out in at least 10 years or, in some cases, much longer.

-The last federal execution also took place more than 15 years ago, in March 2003.
-While the U.S. military retains its own authority to carry out executions, it hasn’t done so since 1961.
+The last federal execution happened in 2003.
+And while the military retains its own authority to carry out executions, it hasn’t done so since 1961.

-California’s death row has grown by nearly 100 inmates, or 15%, since January 2006, when it carried out its last execution, and by nearly 30% since 2000, according to the NAACP Legal Defense and Educational Fund, which tracks death row populations for all states.
-The increase reflects the fact that California juries have continued to sentence convicted defendants to death even as executions themselves have been on hold in recent years amid legal and political disputes.
+California’s death row has grown by nearly 100 inmates, or 14%, since January 2006, when it carried out its last execution, and by 28% since 2000, according to the NAACP Legal Defense and Educational Fund, which tracks death row populations in all states.
+(The most recent available data for all states are as of October 2018.)
+The increase reflects the fact that California juries have continued to sentence convicted defendants to death, even as executions themselves have been on hold in recent years amid legal and political disputes that predated Newsom’s formal moratorium.

-One stark reflection of the longtime suspension of capital punishment in California is that executions now rank behind natural causes and suicide as the third most common cause of death for those on death row there, according to data from the state’s corrections department.
-Just 15 of the 128 California death row inmates who have died since 1978 were executed.
+One stark reflection of the longtime suspension of capital punishment in California is that executions are the third most common cause of death for those on death row, following natural causes and suicide, according to data from the state’s corrections department.
+Just 15 of the 135 California death row inmates who have died since 1978 were executed.

-The increases in the number of people on death row in California and at the federal level are notable because they run counter to the national trend.
-Nationwide, the number of inmates on death row fell 24% between 2000 and 2017, from 3,682 to 2,792, according to the NAACP’s figures.
+The increases in the number of people on death row in California and at the federal level run counter to the national trend.
+Nationwide, the number of inmates on death row fell 26% between 2000 and 2018, from 3,682 to 2,721, according to the NAACP’s figures.

 Legal and political factors have played a prominent role in several of the states that have the death penalty but have not carried out an execution for 10 years or more.
-In California, for example, courts struck down the state’s lethal injection protocol in 2006 and the state did not propose a replacement method until years later.
-In 2016, California voters approved a ballot initiative intended to speed up the death penalty process.
+In California, courts struck down the state’s lethal injection protocol in 2006, and the state did not propose a replacement method until years later.
+In 2016, California voters approved a ballot initiative intended to speed up the death penalty process, but Newsom said this week that no executions will occur in the state while he remains governor.